coderliam/iCodeFinalProject/README.md

 ## About The Project

+The web system of odd jobs publishes and assigns. <br>
+-- It connects casual employers and gig workers.

+This is a real business requirement and an excellent startup idea.
+It references amazon delivery flex service, It allows house owners to get housework services at a lower cost, while it also allows people with extra time to earn more. for example students, and part-time job people.
+Furthermore, it will become a common flex odd jobs publish and assign system when its code is strong and matures.

 <p style="text-align: center;">
 <img src="public/Pictures/ScreenShot.png" alt="CHFS" style="zoom:25%;" />
 </p>

-This is a real business requirement and an excellent startup idea.
-It references amazon delivery flex service, It allows house owners to get housework services at a lower cost, while it also allows people with extra time to earn more. for example students, part-time job people.

 The feature plan: